 Vulnerabilities are weaknesses that if exploited can compromise the organization and as such are a component of RISK for the organization.
 If there are vulnerabilities and also threats there is RISK that the organization can be impacted.
-The vulnerabilities reported by GLESEC should be considered all important and addressed according to the priority (Critical, High, Medium and Low).
+The f 🕑 回 vulnerabilities reported by GLESEC should be considered all important and addressed according to the priority (Critical, High, Medium and Low).
 An effective process is to work with the GLESEC provided information and GLESEC consulting team to address the recommendations provided in a systematic and continuous way.
 Progress can be determined by the weekly testing.

-Overall the vulnerabilities for Copa Airlines this period have been 23 medium and 3 low severity vulnerabilities.
+Overall the vulnerabilities for Copa Airlines this period have been 25 medium and 2 low severity vulnerabilities; most of these vulnerabilities were also present in last month's assessment.
 The organization has a high level of exposure and we urge Copa Airlines to take immediate action.
 Particular and urgent attention has to be concentrated on hosts 201.218.212.9 (Cisco) and 200.46.240.137, which represent the most vulnerable host by amount of vulnerabilities.